 We adapt our sessions as necessary to suit our players and ensure they are low contact at all times.

-Sessions are 1 hour and comprise a short warm up, group training, team challenges (similar to Soccer AM’s You Know the Drill) and small group matches, all at your own pace.
+Sessions last 1.5 hours and comprise a short warm up, group training, team challenges (similar to Soccer AM’s You Know the Drill) and small group matches, all at your own pace.